Kunj-13/Predicting-House-Prices-in-Philadelphia/README.md

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/eef9235f-b98f-4221-a7b0-1d53d26c56de)

 ## Addition of House Age Feature
 Recognizing the potential impact of a property's age on its market value, I introduced another critical feature: 'house_age'.
-I calculated this feature by subtracting the 'year_built' of each house from the current year (2023), providing me with the age of the house in years.
+I calculated this feature by subtracting the 'year_built' of each house from the last year which was 2023, providing me with the age of the house in years.
 This new feature aimed to capture the depreciation or appreciation effects associated with the age of properties, under the assumption that newer homes might fetch higher prices due to less wear and tear, more modern designs, and up-to-date amenities.
 Conversely, older homes might have historical value or may require more maintenance, factors that could also significantly influence their selling prices.

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/97773249-11e6-4f04-9bde-32b496bd552d)